Rodolfo-Gallegos/scicellxx/docs/source/initial_steps.rst

    .. important::

-      This commands executes a full compilation of SciCell++ and runs all the demos and tests to make sure you are working with an stable copy.
+      This command executes a full compilation of SciCell++ and runs all the demos and tests to make sure you are working with an stable copy.
 If you want a full list of available parameters for this script then add the ``-h`` parameter or review the